pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/client/kubernetes-gke.md

         weight: 1
 ---

-This document outlines the steps required to configure Pulumi to accept Google Kubernetes Engine id_tokens to be exchanged by Organization access tokens
+This document outlines the steps required to configure Pulumi to accept Google Kubernetes Engine id_tokens to be exchanged for Organization access tokens.
+With this configuration, Kubernetes pods authenticate to Pulumi Cloud using OIDC tokens issued by GKE.

+See ["Bound Tokens"](https://cloud.google.com/blog/products/containers-kubernetes/kubernetes-bound-service-account-tokens) for more background.

 ## Prerequisites